yuriamana/lab-javascript-clue/README.md

 #### Create the mystery

 Declare a function named `pickMystery` that takes no arguments and returns an object with three properties: _suspect_, _weapon_ and _room_, each holding as a value a card of that specific type.
-You can get a random card of each type by calling `selectRandom` on each card stack.
+You can get a random card 3of each type by calling `selectRandom` on each card stac,k.

 <br>